 FontStructor who made Lost Symbol (2009), 1 Shift (2009, oriental simulation face), Braille (2009), and Morse Code (2009).
 [Google]

 Antonio J. Morata

-Antonio J. Morata (Almeria, Spain) is a FontStructor (aka elmoyenique) who used FontStruct to make several modular faces starting in 2010.
+Antonio J. Morata (Almeria, Spain, b.
+1968) is a FontStructor (aka elmoyenique) who used FontStruct to make several modular faces starting in 2010.
 The typeface names start with z.
 We list them alphabetically:

 - zblackmagic-eYeFS (2011, Based on the Tomeri Nu-No font by Nuria González and Noël Nanton), zbrickfont eYeFS.

 - Zcare Myself EyeFS (2013), zcell-eYeFS (2010, fat counterless, and outlined), zcell rnd eYeFS (2012), zchwarze eYe FS (2014), zchwarze deco eYeFS (2014), zcloudy eYeFS (2012), zcout eYeFS (2010, a mini-stencilled art deco face), zcrackers eYe/FS (fa, counterless and starred), zcratched eYe FS (2014).